-CES' Q2 2020 financial results described herein demonstrated the Company's capabilities in the markets in which the Company operates along with a proven defensible balance sheet and business model through periods of low activity levels.
-The 2020 results herein are a direct impact of COVID-19 and the current low oil price environment, which deteriorated significantly throughout the second quarter.
+CES' Q3 2020 financial results described herein demonstrated the Company's capabilities in the markets in which the Company operates along with a proven defensible balance sheet and business model through periods of extremely low activity levels.
+The 2020 results herein are a direct impact of the current low oil price environment largely attributable to the COVID-19 pandemic, which deteriorated significantly throughout the second quarter.
 To the extent this low oil price environment continues or deteriorates further, the North American oil and gas industry will continue to face significant headwinds.
 CES has undertaken significant steps to rationalize its cost structure and will take additional appropriate actions as necessary.